 Wrap-up: Let’s be flexible with changes

-It’s really difficult and painful to change old familiar habits and explore new methods.
+It’s tough and painful to change old familiar habits and explore new methods.
 But there is no such thing as permanent in the field of software where new technology always replaces old technology.

 What we like and are familiar with now will one day be replaced with a new and more convenient way.
 So what should we do?
 Go with the flow!
 Don’t stop just because your favorite trendy rhythm has changed.
 Accept the change as a new joy to explore instead of a burdensome procedure to learn.

 SQLGate is now trying to start a new journey with QueryPie.
-I am happy to be able to contribute a little bit at the beginning, and I sincerely hope that more people will use our work.
+I am happy to be able to contribute a little bit in the beginning stages, and I sincerely hope that more people will use our work.